sarojpahi/star-middle-3447/README.md

 - How to work with React, ChakraUI and Firebase
-- How to authorize user through phone number verifying with OTP.
+- How to authenticate user through phone number verifying with OTP.
 - Global cart componets
 - CRUD operation